 CSU faculty member Janet Landreth performs works by the “Poet of the Piano,” Frederic Chopin, who captures the passion of 19th century romanticism: poignant lyricism, chromatic expressiveness, and brilliant virtuosity.
 “Chopin’s music speaks to me in a very personal way, particularly after performing in Mallorca, Spain and visiting Valldemosso, the monastery where Chopin lived and [...]

-Monsters and Goblins Join the Denver Art Song Project as they perform spooky songs for Halloween.
+Art Songs that go bump in the Night!
+Join the Denver Art Song Project as they perform spooky songs for Halloween.
 Experience art songs paired with stories, visual art, and super-titles in their unique and conversational style.
-Featuring CSU Vocal Professor Dr. John Seesholtz and Project founders Eapen Leubner and Mallory Bernstein.
+Featuring CSU Vocal Professor Dr. John Seesholtz, DASP Artists Sarah Stone, Eapen Leubner, and Mallory Bernstein.

 The organ studio and CSU faculty member Joel Bacon present the 12th annual Halloween Organ Extravaganza, with classic (and not-so-classic) works, including the famous Toccata and Fugue in D minor by J.S.
 Bach.
 Spooky sounds, combined with lighting and special effects, are sure to put you in the Halloween spirit!